 What are they and how do they work?

-Exhaust gasses containing soot enter the DPF channels which are closed off at alternating ends.
-The channel walls are porous, allowing exhaust gasses to pass through whilst retaining and trapping the soot particles in the DPF as the gasses are forced through.
-Clean exhaust gasses then exit the DPF and trapped soot particles are eliminated during the Regeneration cycles to prevent blockages and therefore, prevent the DPF’s function from being affected.
-The Engine Management System (ECU) constantly monitors the filter’s performance and will carry out this Regeneration as necessary.
+Exhaust gases containing soot enter the DPF channels which are closed off at alternating ends.
+The channel walls are porous, allowing exhaust gases to pass through, but retaining (trapping) the larger soot particles inside the DPF.
+Cleaner exhaust gases then exit the DPF as the trapped soot particles are reduced to smaller ash particles during Regeneration.
+The Regeneration process also helps to prevent blockages and is integral to the function of the DPF and therefore the vehicle.

 We manufacture DPFs to cover a huge range of vehicles including: